 This also factors into the equipment you use on each job, which is usually high powered tools of the trade.
 Anything from faulty wiring to loose sockets could cause much harm or death so it is always a case of evaluating every job as potentially hazardous.
 Not necessarily is every job the same level of risk.

-To circumvent this you also need to be in good shape as electrical work involves climbing and maneuvers to safely work around electrical fittings in some cases within homes and commercial properties.
+To circumvent this you also need to be in good shape as electrical work involves climbing and manoeuvres to safely work around electrical fittings in some cases within homes and commercial properties.
 It’s a physical lifestyle, so it’s best to be fit to handle the workload.

-To begin your journey into this exciting new career path, contact the team at ECTA to light up the steps to a fully qualified career by becoming one of the nations successful electricians.
+To begin your journey into this exciting new career path, contact the team at ECTA to light up the steps to a fully qualified electrical career by becoming one of the nations successful electricians.